 - 24-feet-wide by 80-feet-long.

-- Clear-span interior with a cathedral ceiling that is 14-feet at the peak.
+- Open-span interior with a cathedral ceiling that is 14-feet at the peak.

 - A 960 square foot central utility room provides space for a sink, washer/dryer, refrigerator and food prep area separates the two classrooms.